 The Assembly will enjoy wide latitude, subject to the processes and mandate laid out in the Terms of Reference, in its ability to make recommendations to Victoria and Saanich regarding the costs, benefits and disadvantages of the amalgamation between the District of Saanich and the City of Victoria.
 Recommendations must include a final Yes/No recommendation to the respective Councils on proceeding towards a Referendum on amalgamation.
-The Councils of Saanich and Victoria will have the final authority to accept, modify or reject specific recommendations from the Assembly at their discretion.
+The Councils of Saanich and Victoria will have the final authority to accept, modify or reject specific recommendations from the Assembly subject to the processes and mandate laid out in the Terms of Reference.